Cancun with Kids: Sun, Sand and Snorkeling for the Whole Family

 Why Cancun Belongs on Your Family Travel List

 I am not talking about a spring-break party scene.
-I am talking about calm lagoon-side beaches where toddlers can splash safely, eco-parks that make science class look boring by comparison, and all-inclusive resorts with waterslides that will keep your eight-year-old busy for an entire week.
+I am talking about calm lagoon-side beaches where toddlers can splash safely, eco-parks that make science class look boring by comparison, and all-inclusive resorts with waterslides that will keep your 8-year-old busy for an entire week.
 Whether you have a baby in swim diapers or a teenager who thinks they are too cool for family vacations, Cancun has something that will make everyone forget about screens for a while.

 Best Beaches for Families in Cancun